 - Greek- Add fresh oregano, red wine vinegar, and fresh squeezed lemon juice.
 Top with a little plain Greek yogurt, crumbled feta cheese and diced kalamata olives.

-However you make it, enjoy these last few weeks of summer by making a big batch of healthy Gazpacho.
+However you make it, enjoy these last few weeks of summer by making a big batch of healthy and easy Gazpacho recipe.
 PIN it for later if it’s not summer yet where you are!

 - 2 1/2 pounds of fresh vine ripened tomatoes , peeled and cut into chunks

 - 1 cup of bread cubes ** (use a white bread with lots of flavor like a french or country loaf)